MLB Trade Rumors employs a team of writers to bring you the latest hot stove news and analysis. Let’s meet the team:

 Connor Byrne is a longtime writer/editor who came aboard the Trade Rumors family in January 2015 as a member of the team at Pro Football Rumors.
 Connor left PFR in September 2017, but he has been on the MLBTR staff since the spring of 2016, and he became a full-time writer for the site in May 2019.
 A Buffalo, N.Y., native, Connor studied journalism and English at nearby St. Bonaventure University – which was after it became painfully obvious that he was not destined to pitch in the major leagues.
 Nowadays, he’s perfectly content to write about his lifelong favorite sport.

 Mark Polishuk has loved baseball ever since his seven-year-old self personally witnessed Kelly Gruber hit a walkoff single for the Blue Jays during a 1989 game.
-Mark has been part of the MLBTR crew since October 2009, and has also written about baseball, soccer and hockey for such outlets as ESPN Chicago, ESPN Boston, The Boston Herald, The New York Post, The11.ca, The Canadian Press, The Sports Xchange, and the official websites of both Major League Baseball and Major League Soccer.
+Mark has been part of the MLBTR crew since October 2009, and has also written about baseball, soccer and hockey for such outlets as Field Level Media, ESPN.com, The Boston Herald, The Canadian Press, The11.ca, Plastic Pitch, The Sports Xchange, The New York Post, and the official websites of both Major League Baseball and Major League Soccer.
 A native of London, Ontario, Mark holds a BA in English/Film Studies from the University Of Western Ontario.
 His greatest on-field achievement was performing an unassisted triple play from second base during a softball game in eighth grade gym class.
 “Just like Bill Wambsganss!,” Mark immediately yelled, a reference lost on all.

 Anthony Franco gave up his dream of being an MLB player when he went hitless all season his final year of youth baseball.
 One of two Buffalo, NY, natives on the MLBTR staff, Anthony was a Cubs fan growing up but lost track of baseball for a few years once he stopped playing.
 He rediscovered his passion for the sport in college at the University at Buffalo, where he got his first opportunity to write about baseball for Fantrax, a fantasy sports site.
 A part-time writer at MLBTR since 2019, Anthony also contributes to Prospects Live, primarily focusing on Division I college baseball and draft coverage.
 Anthony graduated from UB with a history degree in 2017 and is currently in his third year at Boston College Law School, his first taste of life outside Western New York.
 You can find him on Twitter discussing baseball and the occasional 1950’s movie: @affranco10.